Neuroling/SPINCO_SINEEG/Analysis/SiN/EEG/README.md

 ### 2. BIDs folder structure and meta-data
 A python script generates `.json` files with meta data and `.tsv ` channel locations and event files.
 Uses MNE to read file duration (included in json file) and events to create a .tsv event file.
+Source to Raw conversion steps are logged in .json eeg file.